Links

 Uploading Data

-You can upload data within a project either through the Web Application's UI or CLI/SDK.
-Most teams will integrate external storage and host their own data, however, you can also directly upload data to RedBrick AI servers.
+You can upload data to a Project either through the UI or CLI/SDK.
+Most teams tend to integrate external storage and host their own data, however, you can also directly upload data to RedBrick AI servers.

 Assigning Tasks

 Once you have uploaded data to your Project, RedBrick AI will begin automatically assigning Tasks to the users in your Project.
-You can learn more about the specifics of task assignment by reading on!
+You can learn more about the specifics of task assignment by referencing the documentation below.